QChASM/AaronTools-docs/source/install.rst

     mkdir $AARONLIB/Subs
     mkdir $AARONLIB/TS_geoms

-To access the AaronTools command line scripts more easily, you can add AaronTools/bin to your PATH environment variable.
-In your shell's startup file (''e.g.'' .bashrc):
+To access the AaronTools command line scripts more easily, you can add AaronTools/bin to your :code:`PATH` environment variable.
+In your shell's startup file (*e.g.* :code:`.bashrc`):

 .. code-block:: bash